 When a subject teacher, member of the pastoral team or SENCo identifies a child in need of additional support, they may require interventions that are additional to or different from those already provided as part of the college’s usual differentiated curriculum and strategies.

-As of September 2014, the government is replacing statements of special educational needs and Learning Difficulty Assessments with a single education, health and care (EHC) plan for children and young people with complex needs.
-The EHC plan will place much more emphasis on personal goals and will describe the support your child will receive while they are in education or training.
+As of September 2014, the government replaced statements of special educational needs and Learning Difficulty Assessments with a single Education, Health and Care (EHC) plan for children and young people with complex needs.
+The EHC plan has much more emphasis on personal goals and describes the support your child will receive while they are in education or training.

 From School Action and School Action Plus to SEN support

-For children with less complex needs but who still require help, the government is introducing a new system called special educational needs (SEN) support which replaces School Action and School Action Plus (and the equivalent in nurseries).
-It will also be available in colleges.
-The process will be similar but it will be less about counting the hours or resources given to your child at college and more about what your child has achieved as a result.
+For children with less complex needs but who still require help, the government has introduced a new system called special educational needs (SEN) support which replaced School Action and School Action Plus (and the equivalent in nurseries).
+It is also available in colleges.
+The process is similar but is less about counting the hours or resources given to your child at college and more about what your child has achieved as a result.

 At this stage, the SEND Team become involved and identify the area of additional need that your child may require, perhaps after some additional investigation with reading, spelling or comprehension tests.
 If a specific need is identified your child may be supported on one of the College programmes such as: